roar-net/problem-statements/problems/salt-spreading/README.md

 The task is finding a set of routes such that:

+- routes are composed of trips;
+- each trip is a sequence of edges and arcs in $E \cup A$;
+- each trip starts at a dwelling place or a depot and ends at a depot (note that a version of the problem in which the last trip of a route ends just after the last salted road, rather than at a refilling depot, is also interesting in practice);
-- edges in $E_R$ and arcs in $A_R$ are salted by at least one vehicle's route;
+- edges in $E_R$ and arcs in $A_R$ are salted by one vehicle's route;
-- the difference between the departure and the arrival time of each route is not greater than the given maximum time duration $T$;
+- the duration of each route is not greater than the given maximum time $T$;
 - at any point in the route the residual capacity of the vehicle is non-negative;
 - there are no U-turns at nodes where they are not allowed;